L'elisir d'amore: Act 2

 Nemorino appears alone, pensive, reflecting on a tear he saw in Adina's eye when he was ignoring her earlier.
 Solely based on that, he convinces himself that Adina loves him.
 She enters and asks why he has chosen to join the army and leave the village.
 When Nemorino explains that he was seeking a better life, Adina responds that he is loved and that she has purchased back his military contract from Sergeant Belcore.
 She offers the cancelled contract to Nemorino and reassures him that, if he stays, he will be happy.
 As he takes the contract, Adina turns to leave.
 Nemorino believes she is abandoning him and flies into a desperate fit, vowing that if he is not loved he might as well go off and die a soldier.
 Deeply moved by his fidelity, Adina finally declares that she will love Nemorino forever.
 Nemorino is ecstatic.
 Adina begs him to forgive her, which he does with a kiss.
 Belcore returns to see Nemorino and Adina in an embrace.
-When Adina explains that she loves Nemorino, the Sergeant takes the news in stride, noting that there are plenty of other women in the world.
+When Adina explains that she loves Nemorino, the Sergeant takes the news in his stride, noting that there are plenty of other women in the world.
 Adina and Nemorino learn about the inheritance from his uncle.
 Dulcamara returns and boasts of the success of his elixir: Nemorino is now not only loved but also rich.
 Dulcamara exults in the boost this will bring to the sales of his product.
 As Dulcamara prepares to leave, everyone queues up to buy the elixir and to hail Dulcamara as a great physician.

-Noted arias
+Noted excerpts

+The opera contains the popular tenor aria "Una furtiva lagrima", a romanza that has a considerable performance history in the concert hall.